Brain-Development-and-Disorders-Lab/task_template_dynamic/README.md

 ## Description

-In order to perform advanced computations in a cognitive task, it is often easier to use a specialised language such as Python or R. When operating a cognitive task online, the task is typically a 'static' task that has all behaviour pre-defined.
-This repository implements a small JavaScript library that sends requests to a remote server that is able to perform advanced computations.
-Complementing this library, two pre-configured server endpoints are implemented using R and Python.
-These servers are capable of receiving data from the JavaScript task, executing a function using the received data, and returning a response to the task containing the computed data.
+In order to perform advanced computations in a cognitive task, it is often easier to use a specialised language such as R. When operating a cognitive task online, the task is typically a 'static' task that has all behaviour pre-defined.
+A pre-configured server container is implemented using R.

-## Contents

-The contents of this repository are divided across two folders representing the two roles required for this technique to function: the `client/` (JavaScript / TypeScript) and the `servers/` (R or Python).

 ## Usage

-### Usage: Client

-The client is implemented to export a single `Client` class that acts as an interface to interact with requests to the remote server.
-The client can send and receive requests.
-It does not perform any significant data validation, as the researchers requirements will likely differ regarding the exact data specification.

-### Usage: Server

-Two servers are implemented: one in Python, and one in R. Only one server is required, the server should be selected based on the language the computation is implemented in.
-The source code for each server highlights the location to call the function implemented for the computations.
+Parameters for the R server must be configured inside `config.yml`:

+- `endpoint`: Define the URL segment that the server will listen to.
+- `custom_function`: Path to the R script containing the `custom_function` function.
+- `port`: Port that the server will listen to the URL segment from.
+- `output`: Local path where logs and participant data will be stored.
+Directory will be created if it doesn't exist.

+The `custom_function` function must be implemented within `custom_function.R`.
+This function must accept one parameter, `parameters`, which will always contain the contents of a request sent to the server.
+The function must return another set of parameters, which will be passed back by the server to the client as a response.